 Hardworking students from Kenya, Lesotho and Togo have celebrated their graduations in recent weeks.
-Together with their family and friends, 134 students rejoiced across the length of Africa as they successfully completed the three-year Harvesters Bible School!
+Together with their family and friends, 134 students rejoiced across the length of Africa as they successfully completed Harvesters’ three-year pastoral training programme.

 The Harvesters programme provides a comprehensive curriculum that covers both practical skills and theological topics.
 Harvesters equips local believers who are passionate about the Great Commission to reach their neighbours.